algorandfoundation/docs/docs/get-details/transactions/index.md

 # Setting First and Last Valid

-Unless you have specific security concerns or logical constraints embedded within a specific Algorand Smart Contract, it is generally recommended that you set your default range to the maximum, currently 1000.
+Unless you have specific security concerns, generally the maximum default range of 1000 rounds is acceptable.
 This will give you an ample window of validity time to submit your transaction.

+One occasion where the maximum range may not be appropriate is when you want to be sure transaction fee is low and the network conditions may change before the transaction is submitted.
+In this case, a lower valid round range can limit potentially submitting the transaction during a window of higher congestion.